NickoPS87/Spring4Shell-Python-Firewall-POC/README.md

 ## 4. Usage

-To run the firewall server:
+To run the firewall, use the main script [`firewall_server.py`](firewall_server.py):

 ```bash
 python firewall_server.py
 ```
 The server will start on localhost:8000.
-You can then use a testing script to simulate malicious requests and verify that they are being blocked.
+You can then use the provided Test_Requester.py script to simulate malicious requests and verify that they are being blocked.

 ## 5. Disclaimer